Donald P. Nielsen is a Senior Fellow of Discovery Institute and Chairman of the Institute's American Center for Transforming Education.

 From 1992 to 2008, Mr. Nielsen concentrated his activities in the field of public education.
-He traveled the country for two years studying America's public education system and subsequently was elected to the Board of the Seattle Public Schools.
+He traveled the country for two years studying America's public education system and subsequently was elected to the Seattle Public Schools Board.
 He served on the board for eight years and was President of the Board from 2000 to 2001.
 During his tenure, Mr. Nielsen and his colleagues oversaw major reforms to the Seattle Public School System that greatly enhanced the educational experience and heightened achievement for students, administrators, teachers, and parents.

-Prior to retiring in 1992, Mr. Nielsen was co-founder, President and Chairman of Hazleton Corporation, the world's largest contract biological and chemical research and testing company.
-Hazleton Corporation, based in Vienna, Virginia, concentrated its activities in the life sciences industry, providing industry and government with contract biological, chemical and immunobiological research services.
+Prior to retiring in 1992, Mr. Nielsen was co-founder, President, and Chairman of Hazleton Corporation, the world's largest contract biological and chemical research, and testing company.
+Based in Vienna, Virginia, Hazleton Corporation concentrated its activities in the life sciences industry, providing industry and government with contract biological, chemical, and immunobiological research services.
 The Company's clients were the world's leading pharmaceutical, chemical, agri-chemical, medical device, and food companies.

-In addition to his current role as Chairman of Lumenal Lighting LLC., he is a director and co-founder of the National Eating Disorders Association.
-He also serves on the Advisory Board of the University of Washington Foster School of Business and the Dean’s Advisory Board of the University of Washington School of Education.
+In addition to his current role as Chairman of the American Center for Transforming Education, he also serves on the Advisory Board of the University of Washington Foster School of Business and is an emeritus member of the Ambassador Board of the University of Washington School of Education.

 During his business career, Mr. Nielsen served on numerous corporate and non-profit boards.
-Corporate boards included Washington Dental Services, TeachFirst and VWR Scientific.
-Non-profit boards included Junior Achievement, YMCA, The Alliance for Education, The Seattle Foundation, IslandWood and the Talaris Institute.
+Corporate boards included Delta Dental of Washington, TeachFirst, and VWR Scientific.
+Non-profit boards included Junior Achievement, YMCA, The Alliance for Education, The Seattle Foundation, IslandWood, and the Talaris Institute.
 He also served nine years as a Trustee of Seattle Pacific University.